d2l-ai/d2l-en/chapter_crashcourse/linear-algebra.md

 In math notation, if we want to say that a vector $\mathbf{x}$ consists of $n$ real-valued scalars, we can express this as $\mathbf{x} \in \mathcal{R}^n$.
 The length of a vector is commonly called its $dimension$.
-As with an ordinary Python array, we can access the length of an NDArray by calling Python's in-built ``len()`` function.
+As with an ordinary Python array, we can measure the length of an ndarray by calling Python's in-built ``len()`` function.

 We can also access a vector's length via its `.shape` attribute.
-The shape is a tuple that lists the dimensionality of the NDArray along each of its axes.
+The shape is a tuple that lists the dimensionality along each axis of the ndarray.
 Because a vector can only be indexed along one axis, its shape has just one element.

 ```{.python .input}